 13

-The oldest continuously operating state park in Alabama is a haven for hikers and wildlife enthusiasts.
+The Cheaha State Park is one of the best oldest continuously operating state parks in Alabama for camping, hiking, and wildlife enthusiasts.
 Ever since it opened to the public in 1933, Cheaha State Park has been a magnet for outdoor enthusiasts.
-Sitting in the heart of the Talladega National Forest, the park offers access to some of the most popular hiking trails in Alabama.
-Besides hiking, visitors can also enjoy swimming, fishing or rock climbing.
-There are also good options for accommodation if you’d like to spend a few days in these breathtaking surroundings.
+Sitting in the heart of the Talladega National Forest, the park offers access to some of Alabama’s most popular hiking trails.
+Besides hiking, visitors can also enjoy swimming, fishing, or rock climbing.
+That said, you shouldn’t forget to bring your camera!
+Trust us; the photo opportunities here are worth your time!
+With plenty of Insta-worthy views, we’re not surprised if you spend more time taking pictures than hiking.

 Dauphin Island